ostaptan/varvara/README.md

 # Varvara

-### Gem is still developing.
-It's not ready for usage.

-Displays your routes, classes, modules and their methods & variables.
-Provides full stack of hierarchy, dependencies, associations and configurations of your project.
+Displays your routes, controllers, models, their columns associations and their methods & variables.
+Provides full stack of hierarchy, dependencies, associations of your project.

 ## Installation